-- Most people are heterosexual ("straight"); some (2-12%+ opinions vary) are homosexual ("gay"). - Female homosexuals are often called lesbians: origin Ancient Greece, Island of Lesbos home of Sappho, famous woman poet widely believed to have been gay. - Some people are bisexual; or other identities eg polyamorous, non-binary, grey-sexual/ demi-sexual.
-It can be very complicated: https://www.gires.org.uk - A degree of uncertainty about sexuality is not unusual, esp during puberty and young adulthood - eg most gay people have had at least one significant heterosexual experience; many "straight" people have had homosexual thoughts and/ or experiences: Fact - it's just that most don't admit it/ talk about it.
+- Most people are heterosexual ("straight"); some (2-10%+ opinions vary) are homosexual ("gay"). - Female homosexuals are often called lesbians: origin Ancient Greece, Island of Lesbos home of Sappho, famous woman poet widely believed to have been gay. - Some people are bisexual, or have other identities Eg. "polyamorous", "non-binary", "grey-sexual/ demi-sexual".
+It can be very complicated. - A degree of uncertainty about sexuality is not unusual, esp during puberty and young adulthood Eg. most gay people have had at least one significant heterosexual experience; many "straight" people have had homosexual thoughts or experiences, but most don't admit it/ talk about it. - LGBT+ Lesbian, Gay, Bisexual, Transgender.

-- LGBT+ Lesbian, Gay, Bisexual, Transgender https://www.stonewall.org.uk - Some people may self-describe as "intersex", "non-binary", "pan-sexual" or other terms. - > NB Sexual orientation ("straight", "gay" etc) not the same as gender identity. - A few may self-describe as trans-sexual (not the same as transvestite).
-Some are gender dysphoric (transgender) & may wish to have medical treatment ("gender re-assignment" or "gender correction") to "transition" (Gender Recognition Act). - Most people are either "straight" or "gay"; a few may be asexual (uninterested in sex) or identify as "ace", "grey-sexual", "demi-sexual" etc. - > Human sexuality/ gender identity complex.
-Need for awareness/acceptance.
-(Equality Act). - Sexual preferences/ practices vary never assume that all are the same. - Masturbation: some disapprove -religious or cultural reasons.
-Others think that (in private!) it's a safe way to explore sexuality; may be beneficial (stress buster; prostate gland health).
+- Some people may self-describe as "non-binary", "pan-sexual" or other terms. - ➤ NB Sexual orientation ("straight", "gay" etc) not the same as gender identity. - A few may self-describe as trans-sexual (not the same as transvestite).
+Some are gender dysphoric (transgender) & may have medical treatment [hormones & major surgery] ("gender re-assignment" or "gender correction") to "transition" (Gender Recognition Act). - Most people are either "straight" or "gay"; a few may be asexual (uninterested in sex) or identify as "ace", "grey-sexual", "demi-sexual" etc. - Human sexuality/gender identity complex.
+Awareness/sensitivity.
+(Equality Act). - > Sexual preferences/ practices vary never assume that all are the same. - Masturbation: some disapprove religious or cultural reasons.
+Others think that (in private) it's a safe way to explore sexuality; may be beneficial (stress buster; prostate gland health).
 [BTW, most girls do it too.]
 Nocturnal Erections (male & female) normal, esp during REM sleep phase.
 Common for males to have erections when they awake (typically due to full bladder pressing certain nerves)- normal/ good sign because it means everything is working as it should.